wilsongao2020/gitstudy/readme.txt

-Create a new branch is quick and simple.
+Create a new branch is quick and simple and add merge.